PratyushSingh07/gsoc_proposal_24/mifos_proposal.md

 ```

-- After this is done we will call *AppNavHostinside* inside our `MainActivity.kt` file.This will lay the foundation for initial setup and will be crucial when we refactor the **Bottom Navigation** to compose.
+- After this is done we will call *AppNavHost* inside our `MainActivity.kt` file.This will lay the foundation for initial setup and will be crucial when we refactor the **Bottom Navigation** to compose.

 - Since we already have a lot of resusable components in our project, migrating the project to compose while integrating NavigationCompose shouldn't take a lot of time.
 I will communicate any UI revamp ideas with my mentor and will implement the same if he gives me a nod